jahandaniyal/IRS990/README.md

   4. An integer representing the number of partitions to be used during Map Reduce.
 The output is saved to the location provided as argument to the irs.py script.

+Please find the results of **Year Over Year Total Revenue Growth Nationally and by State** in the data/output directory.

+The Microsoft Powerpoint Presentation "Analyzing IRS990 Dataset.pptx" discusses my approach and the results of my analysis.